arpansharma7474/rn-sms-retriever/README.md

 React Native implementation of Android SMS Retriever.
 No READ_SMS permisssion is required now, instead we have to use [SMS retriever](https://developers.google.com/identity/sms-retriever/overview).

+For bare react-native projects only.
+Not applicable for expo projects.

 For better understanding, please refer this [article](https://medium.com/android-dev-hacks/autofill-otp-verification-with-latest-sms-retriever-api-73c788636783).

 ## Version 1.2.1 is here :) Recommended